 All three packages include the LSATMax Full course, which combines hours of video lessons with live interactions with LSAT teachers, access to LSAT instructors’ live chat and message boards, and simulated practice tests.
 The Intensive edition of the course includes 3 hours of personalized tuition, while the Premium edition contains 70 additional practice exams.

 The plans cost between $800 and $1300.
 For students who want more practice tests, LSATMax offers bundles of prep examinations.

 For the price, Magoosh is one of the best preparatory courses for LSAT available.
 First, Magoosh guarantees that their preparation will increase an aspirant’s score by 5 points or guarantees their money back.
 Applicants who qualify for the LSAC’s financial aid program are also automatically eligible for a free Magoosh course.

 Finally, Magoosh’s costs are unbeatable, with a full 12-month subscription costing only $149.
 They also have three-month and one-month plans.
 Lessons, videos, the 5+ score guarantee, and mobile applications are all part of the program, which allows students to study from anywhere.

 PowerScore has some of the most adaptable options of any LSAT prep company.
 This allows it to cater to a wide range of students and budgets.
 It also provides a full online course for $1,195 in addition to their in-person session.
 However, for an affordable monthly price of $195, they also provide on-demand classes.
 This allows students to build their own program by focusing on the areas where they still need experience.

-PowerScore also offers expedited courses for individuals who are limited on time and advanced courses for individuals who simply need to brush up on their LSAT knowledge.
-Additionally, it also has a variety of material about the LSAT and law school in general, including an LSAT podcast that covers test-related and admissions-related issues.
+PowerScore offers expedited courses for individuals who are limited on time and advanced courses for individuals who simply need to brush up on their LSAT knowledge.
+Additionally, it has a variety of material about the LSAT and law school in general, including an LSAT podcast that covers test-related and admissions-related issues.

 5) Khan Academy